COVID-19 Overview: Testing

 - Antibody (Serology) Tests, continued

-- True or False?
-The CDC does not recommend using antibody testing to diagnose COVID-19 infections.
+- True or False: The CDC does not recommend using antibody testing to diagnose COVID-19 infections.

 - Other COVID-19 Tests

-- Point of Care (POC) Tests and “At-Home” Testing
+- Point-of-Care Tests and “At-Home” Testing

-- True or False?
-Point-of-care tests for COVID-19 are performed at or near where specimens are collected with results obtained within minutes rather than hours or several days.
+- True or False: Point-of-care tests for COVID-19 are performed at or near where specimens are collected, with results obtained within minutes rather than hours or several days.

-- All of the following statements correctly describe "At-Home" Testing for COVID-19 EXCEPT:
+- All of the following statements correctly describe "at-home" testing for COVID-19, except:

 - The BinaxNOW™ Ag Card test is a commonly used at-home self-test to detect the SARS-CoV-2 nucleocapsid protein from nasal swabs.
 What specific methodology does the test kit use?